samraj1980/NLP-Based-Document-Classification/README.md

 The processed tweets are stored in Azure database on a real time basis.
 The Tableau Online visualization extracts the relevant information from the Azure SQL server and displays the crisis gradient information on a choropleth Map providing real time information on ongoing crisis and developing crisis for relevant stakeholders.

+## INSTALLATION & EXECUTION
+   ### CREATING THE APP IN TWITTER API & GET SUBSCRIPTION
+    1. Ensure that the App is created in Twitter developer url
+    2. Create a subscription for twitter API and updated the credentials in the config.ini file.
+   ### RUNNING THE CLASSIFICATION MODELS
+    1. Ensure that the crises_team134_training_data.csv file is available in the folder.
+    2. Ensure that the following python packages are available before proceeding to next step
+       A. Pandas
+       B. Numpy
+       C. nltk & download stopwords
+       D. sklearn
+       E. pickle
+     3. Run the classification programs in the following order and ensure that the path to csv file is referenced correctly.
+Also ensure        that the path to the pickle folder is referenced correctly.
+      A. Random_Forest_Classifier.py
+      B. Naive_Bayes_Classifier.py
+      C. SVM_Classifier.py
+   ### CREATING THE AZURE SQL SERVER DB
+      1. Make sure that the Azure SQL server database is created and the connection strings provided are updated into the                       config.ini file.
+      2. Ensure that the firewalls are opened for the IP address of the server/ machine where the Python programs are going to be run.
+   ### RUNNING THE TWITTER STREAMING MODULE
+     1. Ensure that the references to the Config.ini files and the 3 pickled classification models are correct.
+     2. Run the Twitter_Ingestion_Classification.py module.
+This module will harness the twitter information, perform the classification         and update the data into the Azure SQL DB.
+   ### VISUALIZATION
+    1. Create a new Tableau Online User ID.
+    2. Ensure that the set up for the visualization is complete
+    3. Point the newly created visualization in the Tableau server to the Azure SQL DB and test it.